nychealth/coronavirus-data/variants/Readme.md

 Please see the technical notes for a description of the different [definitions of SARS-CoV-2 variants](https://github.com/nychealth/coronavirus-data#variants-of-the-sars-cov-2-virus).

 Variants outlined in this file generally include all subsequent sublineages.
-Exceptions to this rule are: BA.2.12.1 and BA.2.75, which are shown separately from other BA.2; BA.4.6 which is shown separately from BA.4; and BF.7, BQ.1, and BQ.1.1 which are shown separately from BA.5.
+Exceptions to this rule are: BA.2.12.1 and BA.2.75, which are shown separately from other BA.2; BA.4.6 which is shown separately from BA.4; BF.7, BQ.1, and BQ.1.1 which are shown separately from BA.5; and XBB.1.5 which is shown separately from XBB.

 People with confirmed COVID-19 are categorized based on the date of collection of the sequenced specimen, and are aggregated by full-weeks starting each Sunday and ending on Saturday.
 For example, a person whose specimen was sequenced on Monday, May 3, 2021 would be categorized as sequenced during the week ending May 8, 2021.